Select Page

 Fiduciary 101: What You Need to Know?

-When you choose an advisor to manage your savings, trust is often a key component of that relationship.
-After all, your advisor can have a significant impact on your financial future, so it’s critical to choose one that is held to the highest standard of loyalty and care – a fiduciary.
+Your advisor can have a significant impact on your financial future, so they should be someone you trust.
+That’s why it’s critical to choose a wealth management firm that is held to the highest standard of loyalty and care – a fiduciary.

 What is a fiduciary?

-A fiduciary is someone who holds a legal or ethical relationship of trust with one or more clients and is bound to take action in the clients’ best interests.
+A fiduciary is someone who holds a legal or ethical relationship of trust with one or more clients and is bound to act in the clients’ best interests.
 A fiduciary duty is composed of two main principles: duty of care and duty of loyalty.

 A Fiduciary’s Duty of Care

-Before a fiduciary can make recommendations, they must have a full understanding of their client’s finances including their current financial position, goals, and risk tolerance.
-With this information in mind, they will recommend products that they believe will provide the greatest benefit to the client.
-Additionally, a fiduciary must be knowledgeable about the products they offer and consider the cost of the investments they recommend compared to alternative investment options.
+Before a fiduciary can make recommendations, they must have a full understanding of their client’s finances.
+This includes their current financial position, goals, and risk tolerance.
+With this information in mind, a fiduciary advisor will recommend products they believe will provide the greatest benefit to the client.
+Additionally, a fiduciary must be knowledgeable about the products they offer and consider the relative cost of the investments they recommend.

-In a relationship where the fiduciary places trades for their clients, the fiduciary must ensure that the trades are placed to generate the most favorable outcomes for the client.
-This could include minimizing trading costs and ensuring that a client’s trade is fully and accurately executed.
+In a relationship where the fiduciary places trades for their clients, they must ensure the trades are placed to generate the most favorable outcomes for the client.
+This includes minimizing trading costs as well as ensuring that trades are fully and accurately executed.

-Finally, when a fiduciary has an ongoing relationship with a client, he or she has an obligation to monitor the accounts under management and provide ongoing advice.
+When a fiduciary has an ongoing relationship with a client, they have an obligation to monitor the accounts under management and provide ongoing advice.
 This includes making sure that recommended account types and investments remain in the client’s best interest on an ongoing basis.

 A Fiduciary’s Duty of Loyalty

 Under the duty of loyalty, a fiduciary must put their client’s best interest before their own.
-This includes ensuring their clients have a clear understanding of the scope of advice being offered and any limitations to the advice that the fiduciary provides.
+This includes ensuring clients have a clear understanding of the scope of advice being offered and any limitations to the advice provided.

 Additionally, a duty of loyalty includes eliminating conflicts of interest between the advisor and the client where possible.
-When conflicts cannot be eliminated, they must be clearly disclosed to the client.
+When they cannot be eliminated, conflicts of interest must be clearly disclosed to the client.

-However, RIAs are held to fiduciary standards.
-They are legally and ethically bound to offer recommendations that are always in the best interest of the client.
-And, fee-only RIAs, like DreamWork Financial Group, are compensated based on assets under management, not trade commissions.
+However, advisors at Registered Investment Advisory Firms [RIAs] are held to a fiduciary standard.
+RIAs are legally and ethically bound to offer recommendations that are always in the best interest of the client.
+Further, fee-only RIAs are compensated based on assets under management [AUM], rather than trade commissions.

 Benefits of Working with a Fiduciary

-There are many benefits of working with an advisor who is a fiduciary.
-Besides having your best interests in mind throughout the advisory relationship, they can help maximize your investment returns and ensure you are on the right track to meeting your financial goals.
+There are many benefits of working with a fiduciary advisor.
+They are legally bound to have your best interests in mind, can help maximize investment returns, and can work to ensure you are on the right track to meeting your financial goals.

 Fiduciaries Are Client Focused

 The rising popularity of RIAs is being driven by a larger shift across industries toward a customer-first focus.
-Clients have come to expect more from the advisor-client relationship and semi-annual meetings aren’t going to cut it in the 24/7, on-demand world we live in.
+Clients have come to expect more from the advisor-client relationship and semi-annual meetings aren’t enough in today’s 24 / 7, on-demand world.

-Customers want an advisor who is accessible, trustworthy and driven to provide the best possible service and advice they can.
-So, RIAs are building their practices around those customers — giving them a distinct advantage over large brokerages and banks with standard processes that don’t adjust easily to the needs of individual clients.
+Customers want an advisor who is accessible, trustworthy, and driven to provide the best possible service, and RIAs are building their practices around those customers.
+RIAs have a distinct advantage over large brokerages and banks with standard processes that don’t adjust easily to the needs of individual clients.

 Fee-Only RIAs are Compensated Based on AUM, Not Commissions

-Broker dealers earn money when investors buy or sell certain products.
-The amount that the broker dealer earns can vary greatly depending on the product and product sponsor.
-This can create a conflict of interest between broker dealers seeking to maximize their own profits and investors who want to maximize their investment returns.
+Broker-dealers earn money when investors buy or sell certain products.
+The amount that the broker-dealer earns can vary greatly depending on the product and product sponsor.
+This structure can create a conflict of interest between broker-dealers seeking to maximize their profits and investors who want to maximize their investment returns.

-In contrast, fee-only RIAs are paid a percentage of assets under management [AUM] and do not earn any money from commissions.
-So, when a fee-only RIA recommends a particular investment, it is because that investment is in the best interest of the client, not because it generates more income for the advisor.
+In contrast, fee-only RIAs are paid a percentage of AUM and do not earn any money from commissions.
+When a fee-only RIA recommends a particular investment, it is because that investment is in the best interest of the client, not because it generates more income for the advisor.

-Because fee-only RIAs are paid based on assets under management, they make more money when their clients’ assets perform well.
+Since fee-only RIAs are paid based on AUM, they make more money when their clients’ assets perform well.
 This means the client’s and the advisor’s incentives are aligned.
-Because of this dynamic, RIAs are incentivized to grow their clients’ assets as much as possible, without sacrificing safety, to increase their own compensation.

 Fiduciaries Can Save You Money

 In 2015, the Council of Economic Advisors determined that conflicted investment advice leads to lower investment returns of about 1% a year.
-This adds up to bad investment advice costing investors $17 billion a year, just in their IRA accounts.
-Conflicted investment advice stems from non-fiduciary advisors recommending products that benefit the advisor rather than the client.
+This bad advice costs investors $17 billion a year, just in their IRA accounts.
+Conflicted investment advice stems from non-fiduciary advisors recommending products that benefit themselves rather than the client.
 Working with a fee-only RIA fiduciary eliminates the risk of conflicted advice because fee-only RIAs are not allowed to earn commissions from trades.

 How can I tell if my advisor has a fiduciary responsibility?

-Most RIAs, like DreamWork Financial Group, note their RIA status clearly on their website.
-But you should also complete your own due diligence and ask the right questions.
+Most RIAs note their RIA status clearly on their website.
+However, you should also complete your own due diligence and ask the right questions.

 DreamWork Financial Group, RIA, Your Trusted Fiduciary